karlosos/frontend-interview-exercise/README.md

 ### Tests

-Code coverage can be checked using `npm run test:coverage`.
-Currently it is about ??%, mostly integration tests.
+Code coverage can be checked using `npm test -- --coverage --watchAll`.

 Run tests with `npm test` which launches the test runner in the interactive watch mode.